1 Legal and regulatory framework

 With very limited exceptions, subsoil use operations are prohibited in specially protected natural areas.

-Further, Article 25 of the Code on Subsoil and Subsoil Use contains a list of lands on which subsoil use operations are prohibited (under the latest amendments dated 26 December 2019, this provision has been suspended until 1 January 2023 with regard to the grant of exploration and mining SURs).
+Further, Article 25 of the Subsoil Code contains a list of lands on which subsoil use operations are prohibited (under the latest amendments dated 26 December 2019, this provision has been suspended until 1 January 2023 with regard to the grant of exploration and mining SURs).
 This list includes lands needed for defence and national security purposes, water fund lands, lands of settlements and adjacent territories at a distance of 1,000 metres (limited exceptions may apply).

-Lastly, an exploration licence may not be issued for territories referred to in Article 186.2 of the Code on Subsoil and Subsoil Use (ie, territories in which hydrocarbons, uranium production, subsoil space use operations or abandonment works are performed, or which belong to other holders of exploration, mining or subsoil space use licences).
+Lastly, an exploration licence may not be issued for territories referred to in Article 186.2 of the Subsoil Code (ie, territories in which hydrocarbons, uranium production, subsoil space use operations or abandonment works are performed, or which belong to other holders of exploration, mining or subsoil space use licences).

-Requirements for the applicant: The applicant must lodge an application together with the relevant documents envisaged by Article 187 of the Code on Subsoil and Subsoil Use, and meet the requirements pertaining to its professional and financial capacities.
+Requirements for the applicant: The applicant must lodge an application together with the relevant documents envisaged by Article 187 of the Subsoil Code, and meet the requirements pertaining to its professional and financial capacities.

-Compliance with professional capacities includes the availability of a geology or geophysics specialist either on the applicant's staff or under a services agreement.
+Compliance with professional capacities comprises the availability of a geology or geophysics specialist either on the applicant's staff or under a services agreement.

 Compliance with financial capacities requires the applicant to provide evidence of the availability of sufficient funds to cover the required minimum exploration costs in the first year of the exploration licence.